-The Trustees' investment objective is to wind up the Scheme and to buy-out the Scheme's liabilities.
-The Employer has agreed to meet the full cost of securing the benefits for Scheme members through a bulk annuity.
-In the interim period, the Trustees' have secured these benefits through the purchase of a buy-in policy with an insurance company in order to reduce volatility in annuity pricing and funding risk to the Scheme.
+The Trustees' objective is to buy-out the Scheme's liabilities and to wind up the Scheme.
+The Trustees' previously arranged the purchase of a buy-in policy with an insurance company in order to reduce the funding and investment risk for the Scheme.

-4. Investment Strategy
+4 Setting the Investment Strategy

-In accordance with the Trustees' ultimate aim of winding up the Scheme, the Trustees expect that, in the long term, the Trustees' strategy is a full transfer of risk to an insurance company through a 'buyout' policy.
+In accordance with the Trustees' ultimate aim of winding up the Scheme, the Trustees expect that, in the long term, the Trustees' strategy is a full transfer of risk to an insurance company through a 'buy-out' policy.